Jason Isaacs: 2000s

-Prior to the making of the film, when asked whether or not he would be in Harry Potter and the Order of the Phoenix (2007), Isaacs replied, "I hope so – you'll have to ask David (producer David Heyman).
+Before making the film, when asked whether or not he would be in Harry Potter and the Order of the Phoenix (2007), Isaacs replied, "I hope so – you'll have to ask David [producer David Heyman].
 I can't bear the idea that somebody else would get to wear my Paris Hilton wig, but you never know."
 Isaacs also talked to Rowling on the inclusion of Lucius Malfoy in the then unpublished Harry Potter and the Deathly Hallows, so that he would have a part in the seventh and final film: "The character does not appear in the sixth book, Harry Potter and the Half-Blood Prince; but ...
 [Isaacs joked], 'I fell to my knees and begged ...
 It didn't do any good.
 I'm sure she doesn't need plot ideas from me.
 But I made my point.
 We'll see.
 Like everybody else, I'm holding my breath to July to see what's in there.
 I just want to bust out of prison, that's all.
-I don't want to stay in Azkaban most of my life.' " Ultimately Isaacs did reprise the role of Malfoy as a cameo appearance in Harry Potter and the Half-Blood Prince (2009), where he is seen in a moving portrait.
-Afterwards, Isaacs reprised the role again in Harry Potter and the Deathly Hallows – Part 1 (2010) and Part 2 (2011).
+I don't want to stay in Azkaban most of my life.'"
+Ultimately Isaacs reprised the role as a cameo appearance in Harry Potter and the Half-Blood Prince (2009), where he is seen in a moving portrait.
+He reprised the role again in Harry Potter and the Deathly Hallows – Part 1 (2010) and Part 2 (2011).

+Isaacs appeared in Black Hawk Down (2001), Jackie Chan's The Tuxedo (2002), as George Darling and Captain Hook in P. J. Hogan's adaptation of Peter Pan (2003).
+Isaacs said he enjoyed Peter Pan but that its box office failure "was a catastrophe professionally for me, a huge fall from grace.
+I couldn’t get a walk-on role.
+And I changed my agent and I almost changed my job, frankly, because I didn’t think I’d work again.
+The lowest I’ve ever been was after Peter Pan."